stefaleon/ASP.NET-Core-2-BookList/README.md

 * Add the *Edit* view.
 Copy the code of the *Create* view.
 Direct the form asp-action to the *Edit* action and adjust the button text accordingly.
 * Create the *Delete* view as another copy and make the appropriate adjustments.
 Direct to the *Delete* action, rid of validation, edit and style the buttons and disable the input for the book name.

+&nbsp;
+## Deploy on IIS

+* Create an SQL Server database (not on localDb!).
+* Change the connection string.
+* Publish to a folder.
+* Create the hosting site on IIS.
+* Point to the published output.
+* Install the **.NET Core Windows Server Hosting Bundle**!